-Utah PTA is an affiliate of the National PTA.
+AFFILIATION: Utah PTA is an affiliate of the National PTA.
 National PTA is composed of 54 state congresses and more than 20,000 local units in all 50 states, the District of Columbia, U.S. Virgin Islands, Puerto Rico, and the Department of Defense Schools in Europe.
 State PTAs are the liaison between the local PTA and National PTA, helping each to function effectively and to support and sustain the other.
-PTAs at the local level are valuable assets to their school communities by providing educational and parent involvement information, resources, events, and activities.